Credit: Anonymous Cow / CC BY 2.0

-Try Svíčková(or svíčková na smetaně), one of the most popular local meals.
+Svíčková(or svíčková na smetaně), one of the most popular local meals.
 It is beef sirloin in light brown sauce with some cream and cranberry jam on the side.
-Also, don’t forget to savor other delicious delights like goulash, roast duck and wild boar, served with Czech beers and Moravian wines.
-Prague boasts of a lot of restaurants serving traditional Czech cuisine, but for tapping into the tastiest one, look for any of the ‘Lokal’ restaurants.
-Our top tip is to head for these typical Czech restaurants serving traditional as well as contemporary styled cuisine.
+Also, don’t forget to savour other delicious delights like goulash, roast duck and wild boar served with Czech beers and Moravian wines.
+Prague boasts of a lot of restaurants serving traditional Czech cuisine, but for tapping into the tastiest one, look for any of the local restaurants.
+We suggest booking a Prague food tour.

-Ha Noi– Ha Noi is a colorful cellar restaurant serving tasty, authentic Vietnamese food.
-Well known for their various Asian dishes, especially fresh Vegetarian spring rolls, traditionally fried banana, condensed milk Vietnamese coffee and a few types of seasoned Pho Bo soup.
+Ha Noi– Ha Noi is a colourful cellar restaurant serving tasty, authentic Vietnamese food.
+Well known for their various Asian dishes, especially fresh vegetarian spring rolls, traditionally fried banana, Vietnamese coffee and a few types of seasoned Pho Bo soup.

 Miss Saigon– This is one of the best Vietnamese restaurants in Prague.
-Decorated with Vietnamese lanterns and green bamboo, the menu here offers a huge selection of items, ranging from fresh sushi, raw fish to the delectable Pho soup and fried banana.
+Decorated with Vietnamese lanterns and green bamboos, the menu contains a huge selection of dishes ranging from fresh sushi, raw fish to the delectable Pho soup and fried banana.